 As mentioned, the Bronchoscopy Service performs greater than 700 bronchoscopic procedures each year.
 Each first-year fellow will generally perform over 100 bronchoscopies in their first year of training with additional experience in the second and third years.
 While on the Bronchoscopy service, the fellows will also be responsible for interpreting pulmonary function tests performed in our laboratory under the direction of an attending physician.

-Fellows follow their own template of ambulatory patients in the outpatient clinic under the supervision of an attending physician and the fellow is considered the primary clinician for the patient.
-Both in person and virtual clinics are currently available for fellows and all fellows attend clinic longitudinally throughout their three years of training.
+Fellows follow their own template of ambulatory patients in the outpatient clinic under the supervision of an attending physician and the fellow is considered the primary clinician for their patients.
+All fellows attend clinic longitudinally throughout their three years of training.
 In addition to our general clinics, the Cystic Fibrosis Center, the Interstitial Lung Disease Program, the Lung Transplant Program, the Chronic Ventilation Program, the Severe Asthma Program, and the Center for Healthy Infant Lung Development Program conduct multidisciplinary clinic sessions where nutrition, physical therapy, social work, nursing, respiratory therapy and physician services are provided.
 In addition to their continuity clinic, second and third year fellows rotate through our sub-sub-specialty clinics to gain further clinical exposure to these patients.
-These clinics include: Asthma, Pulmonary Hypertension, Chronic Lung Disease of Prematurity, Interstitial Lung Disease, Sleep Disordered Breathing, Congenital Diaphragmatic Hernia, Chronic Ventilation, Lung Transplant, Exercise evaluation, Vocal Cord Dysfunction, Vaping and Aerodigestive Clinic amongst others.
+These clinics include: Asthma, Pulmonary Hypertension, Chronic Lung Disease of Prematurity, Interstitial Lung Disease, Sleep Disordered Breathing, Congenital Diaphragmatic Hernia, Chronic Ventilation, Lung Transplant, Exercise evaluation, Vocal Cord Dysfunction, Pulmonary Complications of Vaping and Aerodigestive Clinic amongst others.

 Near the end of the first year, the emphasis shifts to research, and this focus continues throughout the second and third years of training.
 While the majority of their time is spent pursuing their research projects, second and third year fellows will spend approximately 6-8 weeks on a combination of the Inpatient, Consult, Lung Transplant and Bronchoscopy services and attend their continuity and sub-specialty elective clinics.

-Dr. Boyer and Dr. Rosen have developed a Pediatric Pulmonary Fellowship Boot Camp that all fellows in the program will participate in.
+Dr. Rosen hosts a Pediatric Pulmonary Fellowship Boot Camp that all fellows in the program will participate in.
 This occurs longitudinally during their training and involves simulation activities to allow exposure to a variety of clinical situations.

 Example Rotation Schedule